For far too long I’ve been treating reading as down time – something to do when everything else is done.

-Finally waking up to the conclusion that everything else will never be done, I’ve been trying to read as much as I can from as many places as possible.
+Finally waking up to the fact that everything else will never be done, I’ve been trying to read as much as I can from a wider range of sources.

 I love that!
 Everything we experience changes us.
 Everything we read challenges our thinking and fine tunes the way we see the world.

-I’ve been collecting beer bottles for a good year now from a common disposal area linked to my home.
-Seeing the bottles sitting in the bottom of the garbage bins just doesn’t look right.
+I’ve been collecting beer bottles for a good year now, from my home’s common disposal area.
+Seeing the bottles sitting in the garbage bins just doesn’t look right.

-So about once a week I make my way over to the beer store with between $30 to $40 dollars of other people’s ‘empties’.
+About once a week I go to the beer store with between $30 to $40 dollars of other people’s empties.

-The Beer Store stats are pretty impressive with a recovery rate of 95% on the industry standard bottle.
+The Beer Store stats are pretty impressive with a recovery rate of about 95%.